Asian Studies Major, B.A.–South Asian Studies Concentration

 New West 113, CB# 3267

-The Department of Asian Studies offers five major concentrations, seven minors, and instruction in Asian and Middle Eastern languages.
-Students pursuing the B.A. degree in Asian Studies can complete the interdisciplinary major in Asian Studies, or concentrate in Arab Cultures, Chinese, Japanese, or South Asian Studies.
+The Department of Asian Studies offers six major concentrations, seven minors, and instruction in Asian and Middle Eastern languages.
+Students pursuing the B.A. degree in Asian Studies can complete the interdisciplinary major in Asian Studies, or concentrate in Arab Cultures, Chinese, Japanese, Korean Studies, or South Asian Studies.